 Peer coaching: Peer coaching means using the strengths of the more advanced students in your class to help other students.
 One version of this approach, called "each one teach one," was advocated by Dr. Frank Laubach, who used it to promote literacy in the Philippines.
 To be successful your advanced students need to be prepared.
-Their coaching task must be clearly defined and they should resist the temptation to do the work
+Their coaching task must be clearly defined and they should resist the temptation to do the work for their "students."
+Both students in a pair should be given credit for successes and care should be taken to prevent the weaker student from falling into the trap of dependence on the more advanced student.

 DO YOU KNOW MARY?
 Do you know Mary?
 Mary who?
 Mary McDonald.
 Of course I do.
 Do you know her little brother?
 Yes, of course I do.
 I know her brother, and her mother and her father too.
 Do you know her older sister?
 Yes, of course I do.
-I know her olde ster, Betty and her younge ster, Sue.
+I know her older sister, Betty and her younger sister, Sue.
 Do you know her husband Bobby?
 Yes, of course I do.
 I know her husband and his brother and his father too.

 NOTES DO YOU KNOW MARY?
 Focus Practice the question intonation patterns: Do you know Mary?
-Mary who? and notice the contrasting response pattern Yes, of course I do.
-Note that the h sound is dropped when we say know her, and her.
+Mary who? and notice the contrasting response pattern Yes, of course I do .
+Note that the h sound is dropped when we say know her, and her .
 Listen carefully to the pronunciation of little, brother, mother, father.
 Practice the intonation pattern for No, I don't, do you?
-Structure Notes This chant offers practice in the simple present question Do you know? and the emphatic short response Yes, of course I do.
+Structure Notes This chant offers practice in the simple present question Do you know? and the emphatic short response Yes, of course I do .
 The entire chant may be practiced with negative answers plus tag questions.
 Example: Do you know Mary?
 No, I don't, do you?
 Presentation Notes Repeat the chant, substituting students' names and the names of their families.